Indian martial arts: Regional styles

 Masters in Andhra Pradesh trace their lineage to the Vijayanagara empire, popular in Konaseema region.
 The native system of Chedi Talimkhana or yudhkaushalya che talim is often abbreviated to Talimkhana or simply Talim.
 The art makes use of several weapons which are used in preset forms.
-These include knife fighting (baku samu), sword fighting (katti samu), and staff fighting (kara samu) in addition to other weapons such as the gada (mace) and pata (guantlet sword).
+These include knife fighting (baku samu), sword fighting (Katti samu), and staff fighting (Karra samu) in addition to other weapons such as the gada (mace) and pata (guantlet sword).